izelyekrek/Regression_Mid-Project/README.md

 Now we are going to try different combination to see if we can increase this R2 score :

-    - Normalizer :
+    - Normalizer : to change the values of numeric columns in the dataset to a common scale, without distorting differences in the ranges of values.
-    - Standardizer :
+    - Standardizer : to convert data to a common format to enable users to process and analyze it.
-    - KNN regressor :
+    - KNN regressor : approximates the association between independent variables and the continuous outcome by averaging the observations in the same neighbourhood.

 The score for each combination are :